How do some companies manage to build a cult-like following of customers who fall in love with their brand and are devoted for life?

 For those of us on the consumer side, emotional branding is strange and difficult to comprehend.
 But if you’re running your own business that relies on the relationships you form with your customers (which is, you know, all businesses), then it’s important that you understand it.

 So what can small businesses learn from the emotional branding efforts of some of the world’s biggest companies?
-Here’s 4 techniques you can learn and use as soon as you finish reading this article.
+Here are 4 techniques you can learn and use as soon as you finish reading this article.

 01. Draw on basic emotional triggers